khakhalin/notes/00_queue_to_do.md

     * Deploy scable models with MlFlow
     * SynapseML - what is it?
 How does it work?
 * [[airflow]]
+* dagster - a better younger niftier alternative to airflow
 * DuckDB
 * Iceberg
 * AWS: SageMaker, Lambda, S3, Glue, Redshift, EMR, ECS